 The Virtuous Cycle

-In past blogs I’ve detailed what I call “The Virtuous Cycle,” in which members of Renaissance Alliance use the tools we provide to grow their premiums and their revenue, and in doing so add value to our network – which keeps our carrier partners happy, as their revenue grows in tandem.
+In past blogs we’ve detailed what we call “The Virtuous Cycle,” in which members of Renaissance Alliance use the tools we provide to grow their premiums and their revenue, and in doing so add value to our network – which keeps our carrier partners happy, as their revenue grows in tandem.

 Joining our network, however, provides more than that, especially if your book is weighted more toward personal lines.
 Competing on the technology front is a key point when it comes to the value of your agency; savvy principals know that they won’t be able to stay competitive without it.
 The agency-tech benefits of joining Renaissance offer a huge advantage in both speed and ease of placing business – and the wide variety of markets available to our member agencies empowers them to serve clients quickly and with competitive rates.